pea/Gulp-Wordpress-Backup/README.md

 Default: tar.gz

 ### Exclude Files and Directories (--exclude)
 Exclude a file or directory.
 Uses glob syntax.
+No leading slash.

 Exclude /node_modules and /vendor directories from all themes
 ```ssh